jlevy/atom-flowmark/README.md

 And see [this discussion](https://github.com/shurcooL/markdownfmt/issues/17) for more details.)

-The hope is you can run it any time to clean up your Markdown consistently.
+The hope is that you—or anyone else you collaborate with—can run it any time to clean up your Markdown consistently.
+Formatting rules can be complex, as long as they’re consistent.
 It helps to use [line-diff-details-plus](https://atom.io/packages/line-diff-details-plus) or something similar to see and review changes before saving.